Kagoshima Television Station: Programming

 Local news production only started on October 1, 1969, broadcasting a five-minute bulletin at 6:55pm.
 On May 9, 1970, a full local news service, Zoom In Kagoshima (ズームインかごしま) started.
 On May 7, 1972, it added Sunday Eleven (サンデーイレブン) on Sunday mornings.
 It was replaced by KTS Anata no Kagoshima (KTSあなたのかごしま) in October 1975.
 In April 1980, it moved to weekday mornings, airing for 45 minutes.
 In 1987, it aired its 2000th edition.

 On April 1, 1982, the station started airing KTS TV Evening News (KTSテレビ夕刊), becoming its main evening bulletin This was replaced in 1985 by KTS Super Time NEWS&SPORTS, which was aligned with the network's Super Time brand.
 During the local floodings on August 6, 1993, the station produced news specials throughout the day.

 KTS produced The Five Great Stone Bridges of Kotsu River in 1974, about the building of five stone bridges during the Edo period over the Kotsu river in Kagoshima City: Tamagawa Bridge, Shin-Kami Bridge, Nishida Bridge, Koryo Bridge and Takeno Bridge.
 Of those bridges, only Shin-Kami and Takano were destroyed in the 1986 floods.
 By 1993, the documentary had become valuable audiovisual material.
-In 1986, it produced Report of Kodakarajima's 22 Islets, which won the Kyushu-Okinawa Award of the Japanese Association of Commercial Broadcasters (JBA).rp|100} KTS decided to serialize it based on constant changes to one of its islets.
+In 1986, it produced Report of Kodakarajima's 22 Islets, which won the Kyushu-Okinawa Award of the Japanese Association of Commercial Broadcasters (JBA).
+KTS decided to serialize it based on constant changes to one of its islets.
 Warning of Sakurajima, produced in 1987, won the Best Program from the Report Division Award from JBA, and a sequel was produced in 1989.

 The station also assisted the national Fuji TV network in providing local infrastructure for its national programs when they visited the prefecture.
 During the joint affiliation period with NNN, three editions of the NTV variety show 11PM were broadcast from Kagoshima on April 25, 1974, September 18, 1975 and April 20, 1978.
 On March 21, 1978, the Fuji TV news program Hiroide Ogawa was broadcast locally.
 The network's morning show Mezamashi TV was broadcast from several points of the prefecture at least three times in its history: in Yoron on August 12, 1994, Amami Ōshima on April 18, 2003 and Yakushima on April 24, 2006.